Finally! An easy question. The short answer is; Yes, they are safe.

 - Jade Lime

 The first rule for topical use of essential oils with children is to ALWAYS dilute them in a high-quality carrier oil, such as Young Living's V6 Vegetable Oil Complex.
-And, always test a small area before deciding to apply to larger areas - just to be doubly-safe.
+And, always test a small area before deciding to apply to larger areas - just to be super-safe.
 The skin of a child is far more permeable than in adults and, will, therefore absorb the oils more rapidly.
 While essential oils are generally safe and highly beneficial for a child's overall wellness, it is always best to keep this in mind.
 Experience is the best teacher.
-But, when starting to use any new oil on a child'S skin, a highly diluted blend is the safest method.
-If no ill effects are encountered, subsequent applications can be of a higher concentration, if desired.
+But, when starting to use any new oil on a child's skin, a highly diluted blend is the safest method.
+If no ill effects are encountered, subsequent applications can be of a higher concentration, if desired and well-tolerated.

 About Hot and Cool Oils

 Two main classifications of essential oils are the 'Hot' and 'Cold' classes.
 Cinnamon, Black Pepper are examples of oils which are considered 'hot'.
 This simply means that they can cause a dramatic increase in circulation, reddening the skin and causing a warm or heating sensation where it is applied.
 An example of a 'Cold' oil would be Wintergreen essential oil.
 As you may expect, it causes a cooling sensation as it is absorbed into the skin.
 With young children, a careful strategy of avoidance (of very hot oils) or highly diluted applications should always be considered.
 As for Wintergreen, this oil contains Salicylates (marketed as common aspirin).
 Although there are no documented issues with natural salicylates, it is prudent, Due to possible complications with children under six, to avoid use with small children.